fangpenlin/eth2-validator-helm/README.md

 While making your P2P connection ports available to public internet is not a hard requirement, but it's usually a recommendation.
 With this Helm chart, we use Kubernete's `hostPort` feature for opening the port on the node where the pod is scheduled.
 You will need to add new firewall rules in your network environment to make those ports accessiable from internet.
 These ports are

-- OpenEthereum: 30303 TCP/UDP
+- Geth: 30303 TCP/UDP
 - Lighthouse Beacon: 9000 TCP/UDP

 Please note that, `hostPort` is enabled by default and it comes with some drawbacks.
 By using `hostPort`, it means pods using the same host port can only be scheduled on different nodes.
-You can set `openethereum.hostPort.enabled=false` and `beacon.hostPort.enabled=false` to disable them if you don't want to open these ports on node or you wish to use other approach for opening the ports, such as an external LoadBalancer.
+You can set `geth.hostPort.enabled=false` and `beacon.hostPort.enabled=false` to disable them if you don't want to open these ports on node or you wish to use other approach for opening the ports, such as an external LoadBalancer.

 To avoid scheduling pods using the same public host port on the same machine, you can use `affinity` configuration like this: